2026 Primary Survey Results

 Question 8

-If elected, would you SUPPORT and VOTE YES on legislation like H.R.
-374 which would abolish the scandal-ridden Bureau of Alcohol, Tobacco, Firearms and Explosives after giving them time to inventory and sell the firearms in their possession and divert their cases to the Federal Bureau of Investigation?
+If elected, would you SUPPORT and vote YES on legislation like H.R.
+221 which would abolish the scandal-ridden Bureau of Alcohol, Tobacco, Firearms and Explosives after giving them time to inventory and sell the firearms in their possession and divert their cases to the Federal Bureau of Investigation?

 Question 9